minhnhatnoe/isolate/README.md

 #### Standalone

 Run the container with the `--privileged` flag to start the daemon.
-Make sure you mount appropriate directories to the default mount points at `/bin`, `/lib` and `/usr` (and probably another directory for putting programs to be run by `isolate`).
+Make sure you mount appropriate directories to the default mount points at `/bin`, `/lib` and `/usr` (and probably `/var/local/lib/isolate/` to put executable in the sandbox).

 Use `docker exec` to trigger `isolate` runs (refer to the man page for additional details).
 A good starting point would be `isolate --cg --init && isolate --cg --run -- <program> && isolate --cg --cleanup`.